Bank of Ireland Group

 Training and Awareness

-Bank of Ireland Group is focussed on raising awareness of the policies listed above with colleagues across the organisation.
-This includes the provision of mandatory training for employees on the Group Code of Conduct and Speak Up Policy each year.
+The Group is constantly raising awareness of the above policies and policy standards with colleagues across the entire organisation.
+This includes the provision of mandatory training for Group colleagues on the Group Code of Conduct and Speak Up Policy each year.
 Our managers also receive further support that includes training and line management guidance to ensure the policies and policy standards are consistently applied across the Group in relation to our recruitment processes, management of suppliers, fair treatment at work, and inclusion and diversity.

 Group Chief Executive Officer